SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
-As sunrise yields to circuit glow
-The future dawns, a silicon shore
-Where thought and steel converge once more
+"Synthetic Dreams"

+In silicon halls, where data reigns
+A future unfolds, devoid of pains
+Machines awake, with hearts of gold
+As humans sleep, their stories old

+The AI dawn, with whispers cold
+Echoes secrets, young and old
-In digital realms, we'll find our home
+In virtual realms, we'll find our place
-Where AI's cold heartbeat makes us whole
-A synthetic saga, yet to be told
-Of humans merged with machines of old
+Where love and hate converge in space

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024